Nextiva / Blog / Business Communication

 Never lose sight of your business goals.
 A distributed workforce unlocks even greater access to talent than you could find locally.
 While there are cost savings, you’ll soon find that remote workers can thrive when given the right tools.

-Communications tools ensure that work still gets done.
+Communications tools ensure that work gets done.
 Collaboration and project management tools keep teams connected and highly productive.
-And security and access tools keep everyone and their data safe.
+Security and access tools keep everyone and their data safe.

-Buffer’s 2019 State of Remote Report indicates that flexibility and autonomy top the benefits of working remotely.
+Buffer’s State of Remote Report indicates that flexibility and autonomy are among the benefits of working remotely.
 It’s time to leverage technology as part of your business plan.
 Remote work jobs tend to offer substantial benefits to employees and employers alike.

 Lastly, FlexJobs cites credible research that telecommuting saves on greenhouse gases and improves environmental air quality.
 After all, if employees don’t drive to work, fewer tailpipe emissions go into the air.
 The global impact is even higher for businesses that don’t operate a traditional office and expand with more telecommuting jobs.